ibm-cloud-docs/solution-tutorials/secure-network-enclosure2.md

 {: codeblock}

-Validate VRA SSH administrative access over IBM Internal network.
-If access is lost check the parameters entered especially the VRA Public IP Subnet, the VRA can be rebooted from the IBM Cloud console and the previous saved configuration restored.
-If OK, save.
+3. Validate VRA SSH administrative access over IBM Internal network.
+If access is lost to the VRA via SSH after performing commits, the previous working configuration can be restored by rebooting the VRA from the {{site.data.keyword.Bluemix_notm}} console. check the parameters entered especially the VRA Public IP Subnet.

-**TODO: Numbering steps missing.**
+Click **Provision**.
+5. Monitor for completion on the [Devices](https://control.bluemix.net/devices) page or via email.
+6. Make note of the `Private IP address` of the VSI for a later step.

+4. If OK, save.

 ```bash
 save